 “We don’t necessarily want to take on a lot of risk by investing it, but we’d like to earn a little more interest,” Zangardi Haynes says.

-Money that you won’t need for at least five years will likely earn a higher yield in the stock market.
+Money that you won’t need for at least five years will likely earn a higher yield in other investments, such as stocks, mutual funds or ETFs, but there’s certainly no guarantee of this.

 If you’re looking for the highest APY, a direct bank is probably the place to look.
 If you want to sit down with a representative and talk about options, then the traditional brick-and-mortar bank might be the place to go, but the APY will likely be lower.

-For example, Sallie Mae Bank, an online bank, offers a 2.65 percent APY on its 1-year CDs – almost four times the national average of 0.72 percent APY.
-On the other hand, Chase’s highest 1-year CD yield is 0.05 percent APY – more than 14 times below the national average.
+For example, Sallie Mae Bank, an online bank, offers a 2.75 percent APY on its 1-year CDs – more than three times the national average of 0.88 percent APY.
+On the other hand, Chase’s highest 1-year CD yield is 0.05 percent APY – around one-twentieth of the national average.

 You can compare CD rates on Bankrate to see which banks offer the highest yields.

 When shopping for a CD, find out the early withdrawal penalty.
-While you should be purchasing a CD only if you’re confident that you won’t be touching the money before it matures, it’s good to know what the worst-case scenario will be ahead of time.
+While you should be purchasing a CD only if you’re confident that you won’t be touching the money before it matures, it’s good to know what the worst-case scenario will be.

 A penalty of 90 days’ worth of simple interest is a common early withdrawal fee on a 1-year CD, though some banks have penalties of six months’ worth of simple interest.
 Other banks may have even steeper penalties or may penalize based on a percentage of the withdrawal.

 Find out how often the CD compounds interest and factor this into your purchasing decision.
+Though this is already included in the APY.
+That’s why it’s important to compare APYs rather than comparing interest rates.
 The more often the CD compounds, the better.
 Always try and find CDs that compound daily.

 Daily compounding is the most common, but some banks may compound monthly or even more infrequently.
 Compounding is when interest is paid on principal and on the interest that’s already accumulated.

-While interest rates are increasing, going for the shortest term with the highest APY is a good strategy.
-Weighing the benefit of the APY against the next longest CD term – and how much you think CD rates will increase – will help you determine how long to lock your money in for.
+While interest rates have increased, going for the shortest term with the highest APY is a good strategy.
+Weighing the benefit of the APY against the next-longest CD term – and how much you think CD rates will increase – will help you determine how long to lock your money in.

 Remember, if your choice is between a CD and a savings account – and the APY is the same – go with the savings account because it offers liquidity and full access to your money at any time.
 Go with the CD if you’re being rewarded with a higher APY for the term and won’t be touching these funds during the CD’s term.